rodaibrahim/portfolio/README.md

 Here, you'll find a curated collection of my **projects**, **assignments**, and **certifications** that showcase my journey to becoming a data analyst.
 As a graduate student at the University of Auckland, I am passionate about transforming raw data into insightful stories and solving real-world problems using data-driven solutions.

 ---
-## 🚀What I'm upto
-currently building a porofilio that will bring all my skills together, im also currently working towars obtaning the

 ## 👩‍💻 About Me

-Hi, I’m [Your Name]!
+Hi, I’m Roda!
 I’m currently pursuing a **Bachelor of Science in Computer Science and Information Management Technology** at the University of Auckland.
 I’m passionate about data analysis, statistical modeling, and turning insights into action.
+I’m so passionate about research and problem-solving that I tend to dive deep into topics—sometimes to the point of losing track of time.
+This obsession with uncovering the hidden patterns, connections, and insights is what drives me in data analysis.
+Whether it’s analyzing data trends or deep diving into my latest celebrity crush, I thrive on unraveling the mysteries beneath the surface.

+## 🚀What I'm upto
+currently building a porofilio that will bring all my skills together, im also currently working towars obtaning the

 💡 **My core skills include**:
 - Data Cleaning and Preprocessing 🧹